azizilab/arcadia_reproducibility/README.md

 ```bash
 git clone https://github.com/azizilab/arcadia_reproducibility.git
 ```

-The `ARCADIA/` folder will contain the ARCADIA code. **You do not need to separately clone ARCADIA_public** - it's already included.
+The `ARCADIA/` folder already contains the full ARCADIA code, so **you do not need to clone `ARCADIA_public` separately**.
+When you freshly clone this repository, you get the version of ARCADIA that was current at the time this repository was last updated.

-To update ARCADIA to the latest version from the main branch:
+If you cloned this repository a while ago and want to **refresh ARCADIA to the latest `main` from `ARCADIA_public`**, you can run:

 ```bash
 git subtree pull --prefix=ARCADIA https://github.com/azizilab/ARCADIA_public.git main --squash
 ```

+This command is **optional** and only useful if `ARCADIA_public` has received new commits since you originally cloned this repository.

 Then follow the instructions in the ARCADIA README to set up the environment.